The Amazing Journey of Light â¨

 - Red bends least, Violet bends most

-- The colors spread apart—creating a rainbow!
+- The colors spread apartâcreating a rainbow!

-graph TD A[White Sunlight] --> B[Enters Raindrop] B --> C[Colors Bend Different Amounts] C --> D[Red bends least] C --> E[Violet bends most] D --> F[Rainbow appears!]
+graph TD A["White Sunlight"] --> B["Enters Raindrop"] B --> C["Colors Bend Different Amounts"] C --> D["Red bends least"] C --> E["Violet bends most"] D --> F["Rainbow appears!"]
 E --> F

 Real Life Example: You can create your own rainbow!
 On a sunny day, stand with your back to the Sun and spray water mist from a hose.
 The tiny droplets will split the sunlight into a beautiful arc of colors.